 Second, listen to what your body is telling you, and be on the alert for signs that something isn't right.
 Note any change in your health--good or bad.
 And don't be afraid to call your provider.

 Your provider will use laboratory tests to check your health.
 Some of these tests will be done soon after you learn you have HIV.

 - how well your immune system is functioning

 - how well your medications are controlling the HIV (or, if you are not taking HIV medications, how rapidly HIV is progressing)

 - certain basic body functions (tests look at your kidneys, liver, cholesterol, and blood cells)

 - whether you have other diseases that are associated with HIV

-For your first few doctor visits, be prepared to have a lot of blood drawn.
-Don't worry.
-You are not going to have so much blood drawn at every appointment.
+For your first few provider visits, be prepared to have a lot of blood drawn.
+Don't worry, you are not going to have so much blood drawn at every appointment.

 For information on specific tests, go to the Understanding Laboratory Tests page in this section.